 New Thought Forgiveness looks at forgiveness quite differently.
 When we forgive, we are not excusing what the other person did.
 However, when we know that we are always co-creators of our reality, we need to question the idea of perpetrator and victim.
-This view of forgiveness acknowledges that anger, hurt and shame of past events affect us emotionally, mentally and physically in the present, often on a daily basis.
-We can choose at any time to move from being a lifelong victim into freedom.
-In order to achieve that freedom, we need to drop into our hearts and ask our heart’s intuitive wisdom and guidance, “What is there for me to learn or overcome and what gift does this situation have for me?
+This view of forgiveness acknowledges that anger, hurt and shame of past events affect us emotionally, mentally and physically in the present, often daily.
+We can choose to move from being lifelong victims to freedom at any time.
+To achieve that freedom, we need to drop into our hearts and ask our heart’s intuitive wisdom and guidance, “What is there for me to learn or overcome and what gift does this situation have for me?
 How can I take responsibility for my own feelings and beliefs?”
 And most importantly, “what do I need to do to be free and joyful again?”

-When we forgive others, we free ourselves from allowing the experience to adversely affect our life in the present.
-When we truly forgive, we reclaim our power, the power to decide if and how that past event will affect each moment now.
-Forgiveness and letting go allows us to get on with living a joyful life, the life we were meant to live.
+When we forgive others, we free ourselves from allowing the experience to adversely affect our present life.
+When we truly forgive, we reclaim our power to decide if and how that past event will affect each moment.
+Forgiveness and letting go allow us to get on with living a joyful life, the life we were meant to live.
 “Until you forgive, you still have an energetic connection to the past person or event.”
 (Dhebi DeWitz)

 It simply means that when we bless and forgive the people, circumstances, and events that hurt us in life, we are acknowledging their existence, and by doing so, it allows the hurt to move out of our being.”

 Energetically, we have kept the people we have not forgiven imprisoned within us.
-As their prison guard, we have bound ourselves together with them, instead of letting them and the incident go.
+As their prison guard, we have bound ourselves together with them instead of letting them, and the incident go.
 The others are unaware we have put them into this jail inside ourselves.
-The only ones who suffer are us by putting ourselves into that prison with them.
+The only ones who suffer are us by putting ourselves in prison with them.
 No matter what they have done or didn’t do, people will always experience energetic consequences.
 The law of cause and effect always works.

-Maria had to admit that a lot of her energy and her thoughts directly or indirectly revolved around what her father had done.
+Maria had to admit that much of her energy and thoughts directly or indirectly revolved around what her father had done.
 Each time she visited her mother or spoke to her on the phone, Maria silently blamed her father for her mother’s depression.
-Whenever she had a fight with her own husband, Maria found herself calling him selfish and thinking “Typical men!
+Whenever she had a fight with her own husband, Maria found herself calling him selfish and thinking, “Typical men!
 They are all the same!”
-All this was pain she was giving herself based on the experiences she had and the beliefs she had learned growing up.
+All this was pain she gave herself based on her experiences and the beliefs she had learned growing up.